sonertari/SSLproxy/README.md

 The first IP:port pair is a dynamically assigned address that the SSLproxy expects the program send the packets back to it.
-The second and third IP:port pairs are the actual source and destination addresses of the connection.
+The second and third IP:port pairs are the actual source and destination addresses of the connection respectively.
 Since the program receives the packets from the SSLproxy, it cannot determine the source and destination addresses of the packets by itself, hence must rely on the information in this SSLproxy line.
 The last letter is either s or p, for SSL/TLS encrypted or plain traffic respectively.
 This information is also important for the program, because it cannot reliably determine if the actual network traffic it is processing was encrypted or not.

 SSLproxy supports plain TCP, plain SSL, HTTP, HTTPS, POP3, POP3S, SMTP, and SMTPS connections over both IPv4 and IPv6.
 It also has the ability to